Failed truce threatens renewed conflict as economic crisis deepens

 Continued fighting prevents shipments of food and fuel from entering the country.
 Hospitals do not have diesel fuel to operate generators during power cuts, and ambulances have run out of gasoline.
 Stocks of antibiotics and critical medical supplies have been depleted.

 The COVID-19 pandemic has deepened Yemen’s economic crisis, increasing the risk of famine in the country.
 The humanitarian response faces unprecedented threats from underfunding, on top of one of the world’s most challenging operating environments; 3 million fewer Yemenis were receiving aid each month by late 2020 compared to the response at the beginning of the year.

 - The IRC's Emergency Watchlist ranks Yemen as one of the three countries most at risk of deteriorating humanitarian crises in 2022.

 - As the war in Yemen continues, no party is being held accountable for repeated attacks on civilians and civilian infrastructure.

 - The conflict has destroyed the economy and the public health system teeters on the brink of collapse.

 - Yemen ranks 168 out of 170 for women’s equality, and women and girls face increasing risk of violence.

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

-As the country struggles to achieve stability, the IRC is continuing our efforts in the Abyan, Lahj, Aldale’a, Sana’a governorates by:
+The IRC is continuing our efforts in the Aden, Abyan, Lahj, Al Dahle'e and Shabwa and Sana’a governorates by:

-- providing health, nutrition, water and sanitation services to more than a quarter-million people;
+- providing health, reproductive health, nutrition, water and sanitation services to more than a quarter-million people;

 - delivering essential drugs and medical supplies to hospitals;

-- calling on the international community to help achieve a lasting peace.
+- calling for a country-wide ceasefire and calling on the international community to help achieve a lasting peace.